Berkeley Program on Housing and the Urban Policy

 Community Capitalism: How Housing Advocates, the Private Business Sector and Government Forged New Low-Income Housing Policy, 1964-1996.

-by David Erickson, May 2005.
+by David Erickson, 2006.

 D04-001